rdlauer/articles/platform/first-vs-app-nativescript/part4.md

 	    selected-tab-text-color: #ffffff;
 	}

-**Last, but not least, let's add a new font to our app.** NativeScript allows you to use TTF fonts in your app, just like you would on the web.
+**Last, but not least, let's add a new font to our app to display icons.** NativeScript allows you to use TTF fonts in your app, just like you would on the web.

 Start by downloading the latest [Font Awesome font set](http://fontawesome.io/).
 Unzip it and find the `fontawesome-webfont.ttf` file (in my case found at "font-awesome-4.7.0\fonts").
 Create a new directory called **fonts** inside your **app** directory in your Visual Studio project.
 Copy and paste the `fontawesome-webfont.ttf` file into that directory.